 PRIMUS: HOSANNA IN EXCELSIS - Entry to Dieppe

-SEKUNDUS: ET IN TERRA PAX HOMINIBUS - Dry land at last!
+SEKUNDUS: ET IN TERRA PAX HOMINIBUS - Back on dry land at last!

 TRIBUS: DE PROFUNDIS - The Dissolution has begun.
 Fires around the foundations

-QUINTUS: DICIT DOMINUS - The miracle at Cana summoned.
+QUINTUS: DICIT DOMINUS - The miracle at Cana remembered.

 SEPTEM: CHRISTUS FACTUS EST, RESURREXIT - Prayers and flight from the plague.